How to say good afternoon in french

 Remember to use appropriate greetings based on the level of formality and familiarity with the person you are greeting.
 Being aware of cultural norms can help you make a positive impression when interacting with French speakers.

-See also How to close a dormant company
+See also How to change a bulb in a sealed bathroom spotlight

 Etiquette and Customs in France